Home modification request

 What information is needed to support my modification request?

 In most cases, modifications require an occupational therapist to visit your home to professionally assess your specific needs.
-The occupational therapist (OT) will then prepare a written report and summary for FACS that reflects your specific requirements.
+The occupational therapist (OT) will then prepare a written report and summary for DCJ that reflects your specific requirements.

-If you require a minor modification such as lever style taps or, a handheld shower, a letter of recommendation from a relevant health professional can be forwarded to FACS instead of an OT report.
+If you require a minor modification such as lever style taps or, a handheld shower, a letter of recommendation from a relevant health professional can be forwarded to DCJ instead of an OT report.

 How do I arrange an occupational therapist assessment?